sriyanshdash/Digital-VLSI-SoC-Design-and-Planning-NASSCOM-VSD/README.md

 - Enable community-driven, open-source SoC tapeouts and silicon prototyping

 ---

-> 🚀 This project provides hands-on exposure to modern VLSI design flows, enabling RTL-to-GDSII implementation of custom RISC-V-based ASICs using an entirely open-source stack.

-# 🔧 Open-Source ASIC Design using OpenLANE and Sky130 PDK
-**Project: RTL2GDSII Flow for picorv32a (RISC-V Core)**
-🧪 *A comprehensive VLSI digital backend flow implementation using open-source tools*

----

 ## 📌 Introduction

 This project walks through the full Application-Specific Integrated Circuit (ASIC) digital backend design flow using the **OpenLANE EDA toolchain** and **Sky130 PDK**.
 The RTL design under consideration is **picorv32a**, a minimalistic and highly configurable RISC-V core.